ministryofjustice/hmpps-prisoner-search/hmpps-prisoner-search-indexer/RestoringSnapshots.md

 kubectl scale --replicas=4 deployment hmpps-prisoner-search-indexer
 ```

-Note that the restoring from backup will not include any recent prisoner changes.
+Note that the restoring from backup will not include any recent prisoner changes (there will also be a delay to generated domain events).
 It would then be necessary to either
-run a full re-index or alternatively run an index refresh to ensure that the newly restrored index contains all the
+run a full re-index or alternatively run an index refresh to ensure that the newly restored index contains all the
 same data as NOMIS.
 See [Index Maintenance](./IndexMaintenance.md) and [Prisoner Differences](./PrisonerDifferences.md).

 ## Snapshot cronjobs